 In recent years, the City of Salem has seen an increase in people sitting, lying, and leaving personal property unattended on sidewalk areas, as well as establishing campsites in public areas not designed for this use.
-This behavior is detrimental to public safety and welfare, and the economic vitality of affected businesses.
+This behavior is detrimental to public safety and welfare and the economic vitality of affected businesses.
 The City has received complaints from residents, businesses, and social service providers regarding these issues.
-These complaints include people feeling unsafe to use public sidewalks, and businesses claiming their enterprises are suffering from this behavior.
+These complaints include people feeling unsafe to use public sidewalks and businesses claiming their enterprises are suffering from this behavior.

-Maintaining pedestrian and authorized commercial activity on public sidewalk areas, and restricting camping on public sidewalks, are essential to maintaining public safety and welfare, thriving neighborhoods, and economic vitality.
-Extended sitting or lying down on sidewalks, leaving personal property unattended on sidewalks, and campsites on public property, impedes the ability of pedestrians to use sidewalks and public areas during the times when local businesses, shops, restaurants and other public and private businesses rely on community patronage.
-Additionally, these actions and behavior, especially camping on public sidewalks, constitute a public nuisance, and harm public safety and welfare.
+Maintaining pedestrian and authorized commercial activity on public sidewalk areas and restricting camping on public sidewalks are essential to maintaining public safety and welfare, thriving neighborhoods, and economic vitality.
+Extended sitting or lying down on sidewalks, leaving personal property unattended on sidewalks, and campsites on public property, impede the ability of pedestrians to use sidewalks and public areas during the times when local businesses, shops, restaurants and other public and private businesses rely on community patronage.
+These actions and behaviors, especially camping on public sidewalks, constitute a public nuisance, and harm public safety and welfare.

-A variety of efforts have been taken by the City, in conjunction with its community partners, to address these issues with little success.
-One barrier to resolving these issues is lack of existing law that effectively address the harms created by people sitting, laying, or leaving personal property on public sidewalks, and camping on public property.
+The City has taken a variety of efforts, in conjunction with its community partners, to address these issues with little success.
+One barrier to resolving these issues is lack of existing law that effectively addresses the harms created by people sitting, laying, or leaving personal property on public sidewalks, and camping on public property.